Our proprietary PETization platform enables the rapid translation of therapeutic monoclonal antibodies (mAbs) between species.

 Bank of America Merrill Lynch 2016 Health Care Conference, Las Vegas, U.S.

-American College of Veterinary Internal Medicine Forum, IN, U.S.
+American College of Veterinary Internal Medicine Forum, CO, U.S.

 22-25 June 2016